-Grade 7 students will make prints with linoleum blocks on paper.
+Grade 7 students will make prints with Speedy-Cut carving blocks on paper.

 Grade 8 students will screen print on fabric.
 Students are welcome to bring t-shirts or tote bags to screen on.
-Oakville Galleries can also supply fabric patches for this purpose.
+With advance notice, Oakville Galleries can also supply fabric patches for this purpose.

 This itinerary is flexible and can be modified to best suit your group's needs and schedule.
 A full-day program at Oakville Galleries includes almost 2.5 hours of art-making time and approximately 45 minutes outdoors in Gairloch Gardens, weather permitting.
 Total recommended length of visit time is 4.5 hours.